 We work with community, government and business to improve the environment by preserving and protecting biodiversity, managing land and waterways sustainably, and sharing knowledge and skills in NRM.
 We have a close working relationship with South Coast NRM who helps support us and some of our on-ground activity.
 They coordinates and administers funding primarily from the Australian Government, allocated specifically for NRM activity’ (South Coast NRM website).

 We also source funding for individual projects for fencing remnant vegetation, establishing revegetation and environmental weed control.

 The vision for the Ranges Link Project is guided and supported by Gondwana Link.
-Gondwanaa Links audacious yet achievable vision is: "Reconnected country across south-western Australia, from the Karri forest of the SW corner to the woodlands and mallee bordering the Nullarbor plain, in which ecosystem function and biodiversity are restored and maintained".
+Gondwana Links is a social network that has an audacious yet achievable vision is: "Reconnected country across south-western Australia, from the Karri forest of the SW corner to the woodlands and mallee bordering the Nullarbor plain, in which ecosystem function and biodiversity are restored and maintained".
 The Ranges Link project sources funds from South Coast NRM, the Australian Government, the State NRM Program as well as being supported by corporate sponsors Mt Barker Chicken and Waratah.
 At a showcase of the achievements of the Ranges Link Project in November 2011, Mark Rintoul the General Manger for Mt Barker Chicken announced a further 3 years of support for the project.
 ‘Mt Barker Chicken is committed to environmental sustainability in the region, and we are very proud to be able to support these crucial projects which will reconnect the ecological areas between the Porongurup and Stirling Ranges’ he said.

-We acknowledge the Minang Bibbulmun people as the traditional custodians of the land on which we work and live.
-We pay our respects to the Elders, past, present, and emerging and to the wider Bibbulmun community.
+We acknowledge the Minang and Koreng people as the traditional custodians of the land on which we work and live.
+We pay our respects to the Elders, past, present, and emerging and to the wider Noongar community.